Under Nevada’s “search and seizure” laws, law enforcement officers must have:

 “Probable cause” for an arrest is a slightly higher standard.
 In the context of a DUI arrest, it means that a reasonable and cautious officer has a rational basis to believe that:

-- You are too drunk or stoned to drive a vehicle safely, or
+- You are too drunk or stoned to drive a vehicle safely (driving with impairment), or

-- Your blood alcohol concentration (BAC) is .08% or higher.3
+- Your blood alcohol concentration (BAC) is above the legal limit (.08% or higher).3

 Lack of probable cause can be a powerful Nevada DUI defense.
-If your traffic stop or arrest was illegal, your Nevada DUI defense lawyer can file to a motion to suppress the evidence.
-And if the motion to suppress is granted, it will usually result in a dismissal of the charges or lead to a plea bargain to lesser charges in your Nevada DUI case.
+If your traffic stop or arrest was illegal, your Nevada DUI defense lawyer can file a motion to suppress the evidence.
+And if the judge grants the motion to suppress, it will usually result in a dismissal of the charges or lead to a plea bargain to lesser charges in your DUI case.

-To help you better understand how probable cause and reasonable suspicion affect DUI cases, our Las Vegas, Nevada DUI defense lawyers answer the following questions, below:
+To help you better understand how probable cause and reasonable suspicion affect DUI cases, our Las Vegas DUI lawyers will answer the following questions:

 - 1. When can the Nevada police pull me over?